boyang9602/TL_project/README.md

 utils.py: the utils functions, including reading annotation files, visualizing TL detection and recognition results, NMS, etc. Most functions are self-explained and commented.
 hungarian_optimizer: the replicated hungarian algorithm implementation of Baidu Apollo's Hungarian Optimizer. https://github.com/b0yan9/hungarian_optimizer adversarial.py: the adversarial attack code and objective function.
-All the parameters are commented and explained in the code. main.py: the example code to run the inference and adversarial attack. eval.py: the code to evaluate the results of inference on S2TLD dataset. models/: this folder contains the weights files of the networks.
+All the parameters are commented and explained in the code. main.py: the code to infer the given dataset and save the detection results into a file. eval.py: the code to evaluate the results of inference on S2TLD dataset. models/: this folder contains the weights files of the networks.
 The example code below shows how to use them. top200perfect.py: the code to find 200 pictures whose avg IoUs are top among all of the perfect cases.